-\ Baptism is emblematical of the Holy Spirit's work in this world upon the believer, and there is no warrant in scripture for confining its signification to any particular part of his work exclusively of other parts.
+Baptism is emblematical of the Holy Spirit's work in this world upon the believer, and there is no warrant in scripture for confining its signification to any particular part of his work exclusively of other parts.
 This work begins with convincing him of sin, (John xvi.
 8; Eph ii.
 1; Acts xxvi.
 18,) and ends with presenting him in his redeemed and immortal body (Rom. viii.
 11,) before the presence of his Lord's glory with exceeding joy.
 Jude 24.
 As a rite it has, in itself and independently of the Spirit's power, no more efficacy than the clay with which our Lord anointed the eyes of the blind man.
 John ix.
 6. Hence it is always spoken of in connection with the operations of the Spirit.
 John iii.
 5; Mark xvi.
 16; Comp. with Eph. ii.
 8; Col. ii.
 12; Titus iii.
-5. Our Baptist brethren will concede that the Holy Spirit We have shown, as we think conclusively, that there is no precept nor example in all the Scriptures which limits baptism to immersion.
-But, as a last resort, certain allusions does not begin his work in behalf of the redeemed at the resurrection of their bodies from the grave.
+5. Our Baptist brethren will concede that the Holy Spirit does not begin his work in behalf of the redeemed at the resurrection of their bodies from the grave.
 They believe as well as we, that the Holy Spirit convinces of sin, enlightens and renews the mind, (Rom. xii.
 2,) engrafts into Christ, imparts true faith, sanctifies the soul, converts the body of the believer, so to speak into a living temple, (1 Cor. vi.
 19,) and seals him (body, soul, and spirit) unto the day of redemption.
 Eph. iv.
-30. In many cases he carries on this work through many years, giving daily guidance. strength, and every needed grace.
+30. In many cases he carries on this work through many years, giving daily guidance, strength, and every needed grace.
 And when the body of the believer drops into the ground, he still watches over even the sleeping dust, waiting as it were to gather and glorify it, at the revelation of the Lord from heaven.
 But for all this previous work (according to their view,) there is no appointed emblem.
 And why not?
 Is it not all one work?
-Does not the beginning of it infallibly ensure the completion of it in the perfect redemption and glorification of its subject?
+Does not the beginning of it infallibly ensure the comple tion of it in the perfect redemption and glorification of its subject?
 Phil. i.
 6; Rom. viii.
 29, 30.
-Can anything short of almighty power even begin it, sustain it, or carry it on during the life of the believer?
-Is it not as easy for the Holy Spirit to gather and glorify the scattered dust of a man in a new and incorin the New Testament are relied upon.
+Can any. thing short of almighty power even begin it, sustain it, or carry it on during the life of the believer?
+Is it not as easy for the Holy Spirit to gather and glorify the scattered dust of a man in a new and incor in the New Testament are relied upon.
 We will now notice some of the most prominent ones: